-- Market barriers: Despite a strong housing market creating renewed demand for housing inventory, especially multifamily units, the City of Hampton continues to have, on the average, lower housing values than elsewhere in the region and rental rates that remain on par with surrounding localities.
+- Market barriers: The Hampton Roads region has been largely excluded from this decade's housing boom and subsequent bust, as evidenced in the Housing Market Analysis section of the Consolidated Plan.
+The market's isolation from the large-scale housing crisis hollowing out cities across the country has protected it from a large spike in foreclosure rates.
+However, the City of Hampton continues to have, on the average, lower housing values than elsewhere in the region.
 Lower housing values and market rent rates make multi-family development less economically feasible for investors who need to achieve adequate rentals to retire debt and create a reasonable return.
 In the end, higher-end housing that could help loosen the market cannot be economically built, and lower-cost development cannot occur without subsidy. - Lack of developable land: The City of Hampton is built-out, with only a few developable parcels remaining.
 This limits the City's housing development activity primarily to the reuse, recycling or redevelopment of what remains. - Potential housing discrimination: As demonstrated in the Housing Needs section of the Consolidated Plan, Hampton has experienced a rapid and dramatic expansion of diversity during the last 20 years.
 This demographic shift has created the potential for housing discrimination on the basis of race or origin, which limits fair and affordable housing options for minority households.
 The potential for limitations on fair housing was fully analyzed as part of the development of the Action Plan.

-Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment fair housing, will be updated as part of the Hampton Roads Regional Analysis of Impediments to Fair Housing Choice.
+Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.

+The City's policy responses to each of the potential barriers identified above, especially those regarding fair housing, will be updated as part of the Hampton Roads Regional Analysis of Impediments to Fair Housing Choice.
 The report will combine demographic and housing market information with a review of City laws, regulations and administrative policies, procedures and practices affecting the location, availability and accessibility of housing, along with the public and private conditions affecting housing choice.
 Several of the public policies that negatively impact affordable housing in Hampton are not under the control of City government.
 Nonetheless, the City is an active and supportive partner to area non-profit housing developers and other organizations involved in the creation of affordable housing opportunities for local residents.
 In addition to a willingness to work with developers, the City implements several programs and initiatives to address existing barriers to affordable housing that can be supported through the use of federal funds.
 During the next five years, this will include the acquisition, demolition and rehabilitation of abandoned and deteriorated structures, accessibility improvements to existing structures, homeownership assistance and new construction coordinated through CHDOs.